Tax cuts for every taxpayer

 All Australians are feeling cost-of-living pressures.

-That’s why the Australian Government is delivering tax cuts for all Australian taxpayers from 1 July 2024.
+That’s why the Australian Government has provided a tax cut to all 13.6 million Australian taxpayers from 1 July 2024.

-All 13.6 million Australian taxpayers will receive a tax cut.
+All Australian taxpayers are now receiving a tax cut.

-These changes will deliver a tax cut to every Australian taxpayer.
+These changes deliver a tax cut to every Australian taxpayer.

 Estimate your tax cut